Groundhog

-The groundhog (Marmota monax), also known as a woodchuck, is a rodent of the family Sciuridae, belonging to the group of large ground squirrels known as marmots.
+The groundhog (Marmota monax), also known as the woodchuck, is a rodent of the family Sciuridae, belonging to the group of large ground squirrels known as marmots.

-The groundhog is a lowland creature of North America; it is found through much of the Eastern United States, across Canada and into Alaska.
+A lowland creature of North America, it is found through much of the Eastern United States, across Canada and into Alaska.

-It was first scientifically described by Carl Linnaeus in 1758.
+It was given its scientific name as Mus monax by Carl Linnaeus in 1758, based on a description of the animal by George Edwards, published in 1743.

-The groundhog is also referred to as a chuck, wood-shock, groundpig, whistlepig, whistler, thickwood badger, Canada marmot, monax, moonack, weenusk, red monk, land beaver, and, among French Canadians in eastern Canada, siffleux.
-The name "thickwood badger" was given in the Northwest to distinguish the animal from the prairie badger.
-Monax (Móonack) is an Algonquian name of the woodchuck, which means "digger" (cf. Lenape monachgeu).
-Young groundhogs may be called chucklings.

 The groundhog, being a lowland animal, is exceptional among marmots.
 Other marmots, such as the yellow-bellied and hoary marmots, live in rocky and mountainous areas.
-Groundhogs play an important role maintaining healthy soil in woodlands and plains.
-The groundhog is considered a crucial habitat engineer.
-Groundhogs are considered the most solitary of the marmot species.
-They live in aggregations, and their social organization also varies across populations.
-Groundhogs do not form stable, long-term pair-bonds, and during mating season male-female interactions are limited to copulation.
-In Ohio, adult males and females associate with each other throughout the year and often from year to year.
-Groundhogs are an extremely intelligent animal forming complex social networks, able to understand social behavior, form kinship with their young, understand and communicate threats through whistling, and work cooperatively to solve tasks such as burrowing.
+Groundhogs are considered one of the most solitary of marmot species.
+They live in aggregations, and their social organization and long-term pair bonds varies across populations.
+The groundhog's male and female interactions are usually limited to the mating season and copulation.
+However, certain populations of groundhogs have been observed to form long-term adult male-female association throughout the year, and often from year to year.

+The groundhog is an important contributor to the maintenance of healthy soil in woodlands and plains; as such, the species is considered a crucial habitat engineer.
+The groundhog is an extremely intelligent animal, forming complex social networks and kinship with its young; it is capable of understanding social behavior, communicating threats through whistling, and working cooperatively to accomplish tasks such as burrowing.